 Physical development includes children’s gross motor and fine motor skills.
 Children need many opportunities to practice their gross motor development, for example; running, climbing, kicking, throwing and jumping.
 Similarly, plenty of opportunities need to be provided for fine motor development, such as; manipulating, cutting, threading and mark making.

 Language development is the key to establishing and maintaining relationships with adults and other children.
-It is children’s desire to communicate their thoughts, ideas, needs and feelings which motivate them to use language.
-A child also has to learn the structure and sequence of speech, sounds, vocabulary, grammar and the rules of polite, appropriate and effective conversation.
+It is children’s natural desire to communicate their thoughts, ideas, needs and feelings, which motivates them to use language.
+A child also has to learn the structure and sequence of speech, sounds, vocabulary and grammar and the rules of polite and appropriate conversation.

-First hand exploration is important for learning Mathematics.
-The knowledge children acquire in the first years whilst at play lays the foundations for the mathematical concepts they develop later.
-Through the essential process skills of problem solving, reasoning, communicating, making connections, children learn mathematical content.
+As with all learning, first hand exploration is important for learning mathematics.
+The knowledge children acquire in their first years, lays the foundations for the understanding of mathematical concepts.
+Through play, children learn the essential skills of problem solving, reasoning, numeracy and mathematical content.

-Children express themselves creatively through the visual arts, music, dance and movement and drama.
-In addition to creating, children must learn to develop an appreciation of the art of others.
-As children draw, paint, sing, construct, dramatize, weave and move, they make new discoveries and integrate while they are learning.
+Children are encouraged to express themselves creatively through the visual arts, music, dance movement and drama.
+Art gives children the opportunity to express feelings, thoughts and ideas that they may find difficult to share verbally.
+As children draw, paint, construct, mold, weave, dramatise, sing, dance and move, they make new discoveries and integrate what they are learning.

-Children who are second language learners are faced with a challenging cognitive task.
-There must learn to maintain two languages rather than just one.
+As a Nursery school in Abu Dhabi, we see a lot of children that are second language learners and therefore faced with a challenging cognitive task.
+They must learn to maintain two languages, rather than just one.
 There are considerable differences in how young children take on the task of learning a second language.
-Some children go through a phase of non-verbalizing as they try and come to terms with the vocabulary.
-Language learning is a basic feature of early childhood development for all children.
+Our Creative Curriculum has a whole area of learning dedicated to second language learners, therefore supports the variety of nationalities here in the UAE.